Iamnotaspy/Iamnotaspy/README.md

 Read it [here](https://docs.google.com/document/d/1NCVmY5mxqr7AZgReaKdUtPQ2jKuuiTBqXFgQO23et_A/edit?usp=sharing)

-This paper was very interesting to write as I had to delve into the technicalities of two aspects of game development that I find captivating; Adaptive Music techniques and Player Feedback.
+This paper was very interesting to write as I had to delve into the technicalities of two aspects of game development that I am particularly enthusiastic about: Adaptive Music techniques and Player Feedback.
 Throughout the project I gave multiple presentations where I had to choose the relevant specifics of my research and my current conclusions and findings and explain these technicalities to my lecturers and classmates.

 ___________________________________________________________________________________________________________________________________________________________________________________